andytrix/andytrix/README.md

 I love creating and playing games, and I'm always excited to bring ideas to life through electronics!

 ## 🚀 Projects
+- **[holiday-calendar](https://github.com/andytrix/holiday-calendar.git)** - Holiday Calendar is a native Android application that allows users to browse public holidays by country and year.
 - **[MovieApp-FullStack](https://github.com/andytrix/MovieApp-FullStack)** - A modern platform for discovering, reviewing, and sharing movies.
 Built with React, Node.js and PostgreSQL.
 - **[atm-cash-machine](https://github.com/andytrix/atm-cash-machine)** - An advanced ATM simulator with secure transactions, PIN authentication, and realistic banking features.
 - **[RagdollPhysicsPrototype](https://github.com/andytrix/RagdollPhysicsPrototype)** - GML prototype of ragdoll physics and character movement.